Mike Tolomia: Alaska Aces (2021–2022)

 On October 13, 2021, Tolomia, along with a 2022 second-round pick, was traded to the Alaska Aces for JVee Casio and Barkley Eboña.
 He was notified of the trade just before practice with Blackwater.
 Head coach Jeffrey Cariaso liked his scoring.
 In the 2021 Governors' Cup playoffs, he scored 10 points in the third quarter to extend their series against the NLEX Road Warriors.
 They were eliminated the following game, as he had 11 points and no one scored more than 15.

 Converge FiberXers (2022–2023)

 In May 2022, Tolomia signed with the Converge FiberXers, the new team that took over the defunct Alaska Aces franchise.
 He led Converge in points in a close loss against the TNT Tropang Giga with 17.
 He became a free agent after the 2022–23 PBA season after being left unsigned.

 TNT Tropang Giga (2023–2024)

 In November 2023, Tolomia signed a one-conference contract with the TNT Tropang Giga.
 Prior to signing with the Tropang Giga, he had a stint with the Zamboanga Valientes of the Pilipinas VisMin Super Cup during the 2023 Fiesta Pilar Cup.

-Manila Stars (2024–present)
+Manila Stars (2024)

 In April 2024, Tolomia moved to the Maharlika Pilipinas Basketball League as he joined as Manila Stars.